High-level radioactive waste management: United States

 Since the fraction of a radioisotope's atoms decaying per unit of time is inversely proportional to its half-life, the relative radioactivity of a quantity of buried human radioactive waste would diminish over time compared to natural radioisotopes; such as the decay chains of 120 e6Mt of thorium and 40 e6Mt of uranium which are at relatively trace concentrations of parts per million each over the crust's 30000 e15t mass.
 For instance, over a timeframe of thousands of years, after the most active short half-life radioisotopes decayed, burying U.S. nuclear waste would increase the radioactivity in the top 2000 ft of rock and soil in the United States (10 e6km2) by ≈ 1 part in 10 million over the cumulative amount of natural radioisotopes in such a volume, although the vicinity of the site would have a far higher concentration of artificial radioisotopes underground than such an average.

-In a Presidential Memorandum dated January 29, 2010, President Obama established the Blue Ribbon Commission on America’s Nuclear Future (the commission).
+In a Presidential Memorandum dated January 29, 2010, President Obama established the Blue Ribbon Commission on America's Nuclear Future (the commission).
 The commission, composed of fifteen members, conducted an extensive two-year study of nuclear waste disposal, what is referred to as the "back end" of the nuclear energy process.
 The commission established three subcommittees: Reactor and Fuel Cycle Technology, Transportation and Storage, and Disposal.
 On January 26, 2012, the Commission submitted its final report to Energy Secretary Steven Chu.
 In the Disposal Subcommittee’s final report, the Commission does not issue recommendations for a specific site but rather presents a comprehensive recommendation for disposal strategies.
 During their research, the Commission visited Finland, France, Japan, Russia, Sweden, and the UK.
-In their final report, the Commission put forth seven recommendations for developing a comprehensive strategy to pursue:
+In their final report, the Commission put forth seven recommendations for developing a comprehensive strategy to pursue.
+The Biden administration recommended the categorization of waste by level of radioactivity rather than the source of the waste, enabling new management plans.